kiwitcms/Kiwi/docs/source/installing_docker.rst

     # !!! docker tag to keep older image version on the machine
     docker-compose pull # to fetch latest versions from Docker Hub docker-compose up -d
-    docker exec -it kiwi_web /Kiwi/manage.py migrate
+    docker exec -it kiwi_web /Kiwi/manage.py upgrade

 .. warning::

-    Always make sure that you execute ``migrate`` and that it doesn't report any errors.
-Migrations ensure that your database schema has been altered to match the structure which is expected by the latest version of Kiwi TCMS!
+    Always make sure that you execute ``upgrade`` and that it doesn't report any errors.
+This ensures that your database schema has been altered to match the structure which is expected by the latest version of Kiwi TCMS!
-    After an upgrade+migrate is performed
+    After an upgrade is performed
     ``docker exec -it kiwi_web /Kiwi/manage.py showmigrations`` should always report that all migrations have been applied!